askaresh/avd_terraform/README.md

 ## Testing the configuration

-This configuration has been tested with Terraform **1.6** and version **3.90** of the Azurerm provider.
+This configuration has been tested with Terraform **1.6** and version **4.38.1** of the Azurerm provider.
 It deploys successfully to an Azure subscription with permissions to create resource groups, networking, Azure Virtual Desktop resources and virtual machines.
-After deployment, you can verify the results by navigating to **Azure Virtual Desktop → Host pools** in the Azure portal; the session host should appear in the host pool’s **Session hosts** blade.
+After deployment, you can verify the results by navigating to **Azure Virtual Desktop → Host pools** in the Azure portal; the session host should appear in the host pool's **Session hosts** blade.

 ## Cleaning up